claire-manassanan/medallion-s3-redshift/README.md

 Now you are connected to the cluster!

 ### Process your data
+First, don't forget to upload the `samplesuperstore.csv` into your s3 bucket.
+Once you finish it, you're ready to go.

 You can submit the job either manually submitting in the cluster or using steps from EMR.
 But in this project, we will manually submit.
 2 ways to do it is:
 1. create and empty file by type